mendrik/feather/feather-docs/content/decorators/index.md

 ### changeOn

-This is also used exclusively with array bindings and will trigger all template hooks to be re-evaluated.
+This is also used exclusively with array bindings and will trigger all template hooks for this array to be re-evaluated.
-Especially useful when you have transformers that reduce the array to a string or filter the array.
+Especially useful when you have transformers that reduce the array to a string or filter it.

 ```typescript
   class Parent extends Widget {